ys112/PeerPrep/services/user/README.md

 ### Running the service (development)

-1. Run `pnpm run dev` to run the dev script.
+1. Run `pnpm dev` to run the dev script.
 1. Open your browser at <http://localhost:3002>.

 ## Documentation